rust-lang/cargo/src/doc/src/reference/unstable.md

 `config.json`, and you must pass the `-Z registry-auth` flag on the Cargo command line.

 When using the sparse protocol, Cargo will attempt to fetch the `config.json` file before fetching any other files.
-If the server responds with an HTTP 401, then Cargo will assume that the registry requires authentication and re-attempt the request for `config.json` with the authentication token included.
+If the server responds with an HTTP status code of 401 or 403, then Cargo will assume that the registry requires authentication and re-attempt the request for `config.json` with the authentication token included.

 On authentication failure (or missing authentication token) the server MAY include a `WWW-Authenticate` header with a `Cargo login_url` challenge to indicate where the user